 Almost from day one back in 1965, the Red Arrows had started their show by arriving directly overhead the crowd from behind.
-This so-called ‘crowd rear’ arrival was spectacular and it always surprised a large percentage of the crowd - those out of earshot of the public address system and those who had never seen the Red Arrows perform before.
+This so-called ‘crowd rear’ arrival was spectacular, and it always surprised a large percentage of the crowd - those out of earshot of the public address system and those who had never seen the Red Arrows perform before.
 It also enabled the Team to demonstrate their claim to arrive on time, to the nearest couple of seconds.

 There are a few seaside locations where the Team commentator and the expectant crowds are down at sea level while the aircraft approach from inland over cliffs and are invisible until the instant they roar overhead.
 This invisibility extends to UHF radio waves which will not bend around cliff tops and so the commentator has to rely on an accurate watch to start his opening announcement over the public address system: "Will you please welcome the Royal Air Force Aerobatic Team, the Red Arrows."
 If all is well, and it usually is, the word "Arrows" will immediately be followed by what is affectionately known as the ‘whoosh’ - the unmistakeable roar of nine British Aerospace Hawk jets passing close overhead.
 Apart from the traditional crowd rear arrival, there were several other manoeuvres where individual aircraft flew both over and towards the crowd and it was not just the Red Arrows doing it: most of the European display teams had similar manoeuvres.

-But all that changed following an appalling accident at the USAF Ramstein base in Germany on 28 August 1988 during a display by the Italian Air Force Team, Frecce Tricolori.
+All that changed following an appalling accident at the USAF Ramstein base in Germany on 28 August 1988 during a display by the Italian Air Force Team, Frecce Tricolori.
 Three aircraft collided with each other whilst performing the Pierced Heart, one of their more flamboyant manoeuvres which involved aircraft approaching each other from several different directions.
 Three of the Frecce’s pilots were amongst the 70 dead and around 400 injured at Ramstein.
-Sadly the vectors of the crashing aircraft were towards the crowd and that accounted for the large number of fatalities and injuries.
+Sadly, the vectors of the crashing aircraft were towards the crowd and that accounted for the large number of fatalities and injuries.
 The Red Arrows were performing at Leicester and Cowes on that fateful day although they had displayed at Ramstein on 13 occasions between 1973 and 1987.
 The official Red Arrows end-of-season report for 1988 commented thus on the Ramstein accident:

 "This accident immediately caused national and international reverberations about display safety and the future of formation and other display flying.
 It was of immediate concern to the Team since Farnborough was only a week away and any proposals to forbid the over-flight of spectators would have required such a major change to the display sequence as to preclude any further displays for the season.
 However, high level negotiations and a validation display in front of the Farnborough Safety Committee allowed the Team to display for that week and the remainder of the season within the United Kingdom without change to the sequence."